damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Go to Environments
 > * Click Terminal button (on the right)

-Let's edit the index.html file.
+Let's edit the server.rb file.

-> * `vi htdocs/index.html`
+> * `vi server.rb`
 > * i (to insert)
 > * Update text to `Updated Hello World`
 > * esc (to go back to normal mode)
 > * ZZ (to save and close)

+Now we’ve saved the changes, let's restart the server.

+> * killall ruby

-Now we’ve saved the changes, we can view the web page live to see how we like them.
+And now we can view the web page live to see how we like the changes.

+> * Go back
 > * Click external URL link on top right (3rd from right)

 ## Commit (Repo)

 That looks pretty good for now.
-But we didn't commit anything so this will be lost the next time we deploy.
+But we didn't commit anything so this change will be lost the next time we deploy.
 So let’s move on to committing changes into source control by using the web editor.
 I’m just going to add a header to it.

 > * Go to Repository
-> * Go to index.html
+> * Go to `server.rb`
 > * Click Edit button
 > * Replace `<h1>Idea to Production demo</h1>`
 > DON'T COMMIT